-Sometimes being asked this feels like a challenge, like we are expected to justify our need for the chair.
-Other times, it just feels like morbid curiosity, like we are specimens on display every time we leave our homes.
+Sometimes being asked this feels like a challenge, like we’re expected to justify our need for our chairs.
+Other times, it just feels like morbid curiosity, like we’re specimens on display every time we leave our homes.

-This one is mostly directed at ambulatory or part-time wheelchair users, but any of us who are able to move, stretch, or cross our legs, stand up for a few seconds to grab something off a shelf, or transfer out of our chairs and into another seat might have to deal with accusations of “faking” or chirpy assertions that we need to “use it or lose it” from people who have never lived in our bodies and have no idea how they work.
+This one is mostly directed at ambulatory or part-time wheelchair users, but any of us who are able to move, stretch, or cross our legs, stand up for a few seconds to grab something off a shelf, or transfer out of our chairs and into another seat might have to deal with accusations of “faking,” or chirpy assertions that we need to “use it or lose it” from people who have never lived in our bodies and have no idea how they work.

 Pretty much every wheelchair user under the age of 50 has heard this one at some point.
 Some people conflate disability with age, considering it a natural part of the aging process rather than something that can happen to any person at any time, and never happens to some people at all no matter how old they get to be.

 In fact, this extends to commenting on a person’s wheelchair in general.
-Sometimes when I’m struggling up the hill in my manual chair, a neighbor will yell out “You need a motorized one!”
+Sometimes when I’m struggling up the hill in my manual chair, a neighbor will yell out, “You need a motorized one!”
 And someday, I probably will.
 The type of condition I have isn’t often suited to long-term manual chair use.
 But right now, my living situation is difficult enough with my manual chair and would be impossible with an electric one.

-This is probably especially confusing when they encounter someone like me who can switch up mobility aids and might come out in the chair one day and on crutches the next.
+This is probably especially confusing when abled people encounter someone like me who can switch up mobility aids, who might come out in the chair one day and on crutches the next.
 They assume that walking days are signs of progress toward getting better, and days in the chair are signs of regression.
-They want to cheer me on in my “recovery” on days when I seem to be improving, but the truth is that my body just lets me move around and put weight on things more on some days than others, and it will probably always be like that.
+They want to cheer me on in my “recovery” on days when I seem to be improving, but the truth is that my body just lets me move around and bear weight on things more on some days than others.
+It will probably always be like that.

 More Radical Reads: How to Center People With High Needs in the Disability Movement

 When I have one of the above conversations with someone and tell them that yes, I am really disabled and yes, I probably always will be, the response I frequently get is an apology.
-What I hear, when I tell you the realities of my body and hear “I’m sorry,” is that you don’t think my body is good enough just the way it is; that you don’t think my life can be one to be excited about living even though I can’t do everything that many other people can.
+What I hear when I tell you the realities of my body and hear “I’m sorry” is that you don’t think my body is good enough just the way it is; that you don’t think my life is worth being excited about since I can’t do everything many other people can.

 I find ways to do things that are important to me, to connect with the things and the people I love, and to make my life in this body worthwhile.
 There are things about my life that are hard, and things that would be easier without my collection of disabilities and illnesses, but there are also things about my life exactly as it is that I wouldn’t trade for anything.